Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

 <!-- ## About Me -->

-I am **Xiaopeng LI**, currently a Ph.D. student at the City University of Hong Kong, supervised by [Prof.Xiangyu Zhao](https://zhaoxyai.github.io/) in [AML Lab](https://aml-cityu.github.io/).
+I am **Xiaopeng Li**, currently a Ph.D. student at the City University of Hong Kong, supervised by [Prof.Xiangyu Zhao](https://zhaoxyai.github.io/) in [AML Lab](https://aml-cityu.github.io/).
 Before that, I received M.S. and B.Eng degrees from Xi'an Jiaotong University in 2022 and 2019.

 I am broadly interested in Data Mining and Machine Learning.
 My current research focuses on **1) LLMs for Information Retrieval, 2) LLMs for Recommender System**.